Paradise Lost (1988-present): a Death Metal band from Halifax, UK.

 See All... ⏬

 For such a long surviving heavy metal band, their line-up has remained refreshingly stable, with only the drums coming into flux by featuring its first turn-over in 1994 with Lee Morris, to be followed by Jeff Singer (2004-2008), Mark Heron (2008-2009; session only), Peter Damin (2009) and Adrian Erlandsson - (2009-2015).
 Milton Evans would be the only additional member as session lead guitar (1999), and keyboards, backing vocals (2011).

-Draconian Times (1995) finally saw them hit the charts with a UK 16 coming across as a Metallica and Sisters Of Mercy meet Depeche Mode.
+Draconian Times (1995) finally saw Paradise Lost hit the charts with a UK 16 coming across as a Metallica and The Sisters Of Mercy meet Depeche Mode.
 The atmospheric misery laden sounds were resumed on One Second (1997) getting them a 31 UK.

 See Less... ⏫